Shell logo

 Threats

-• DISRUPTION: Tech companies entering energy with AI-first approaches
+• DISRUPTION: Tech companies entering energy with AI advantages

-• REGULATION: AI governance requirements adding compliance complexity
+• REGULATION: AI governance requirements increasing compliance costs

 Key Priorities